-When you hold Uninvested Money with Trading 212 DE, we may deposit your Uninvested Money with German financial institutions (Term Deposits or Regular Bank Deposits) and/or allow Trading 212 CY to hold it with Qualifying Money Market Funds (QMMFs) on your behalf, and you may be eligible to receive interest from us on Uninvested Money, as per the applicable Invest/CFD Terms.
+When you hold Cash with T212, we may deposit your Cash with UK/EU-regulated financial institutions (Term Deposits or Regular Bank Deposits) and/or hold it with Qualifying Money Market Funds (QMMFs) on your behalf, and you may be eligible to receive interest from T212 on Cash, as per the applicable Invest/CFD Terms.

-When we deposit your Uninvested Money with German financial institutions, that can still expose you to certain risks:
+9.10.1.
+When we deposit your Cash with UK/EU financial institutions, while your Cash will continue to receive protections as client money (as per section 8.9 above), that can still expose you to certain risks:

-8.11.1.
+9.10.1.1.
 Regular Bank Deposits

 - a.
-Inflation: Inflation risk occurs when the rate of inflation exceeds the interest rate earned, which can result in your money losing value over time. - b.
-Credit risk: If the financial institution in which your Uninvested Money is deposited becomes insolvent, you may lose (a part of) your money.
-To manage this risk, Trading 212 DE carefully selects financial institutions and regularly monitors their creditworthiness.
-Additionally, you may be eligible to recover (a part of) your money from the Investor and Deposit Protection Schemes.
+Inflation: Inflation risk occurs when the rate of inflation exceeds the interest rate earned, which can result in your money losing value over time.
+In case of inflation, the interest you may be eligible to receive from T212 may not follow the pace of rising costs. - b.
+Credit risk: If the financial institution in which your Cash is deposited becomes insolvent, you may lose (a part of) your money.
+To manage this risk, T212 carefully selects financial institutions and regularly monitors their creditworthiness.
+Additionally, you may be eligible to recover (a part of) your money from a protection scheme.

-8.11.2.
+9.10.1.2.
 Term Deposits